Congratulations on purchasing a new bike from Kinetik Cycles!

 Here you will find useful information about what’s included with your purchase and how to keep up with maintenance so your bike runs smoothly all the time!

 Bike Registration: Our bicycle brands offer anywhere from 3 years - Lifetime warranty on frames.
 But you have to register them on their websites.
 Please register your bike within 30 days from purchase date in order to have the warranty valid and make the process fast and efficient.
-At bottom of page you will find the links to our brands.
+At bottom of this page you will find the links to our brands.

 15% off on parts/accessories: You will receive 15% off MSRP on parts* and accessories for 45 days from the date of purchase. *There are some exceptions (wheel sets, suspensions, car racks, etc)